greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/madlib.html.md

 ### <a id="topic8"></a>Uninstall the Greenplum Database MADlib Package

-If no databases use the MADlib functions, use the Greenplum `gppkg` utility with the `-r` option to uninstall the MADlib package.
+If no databases use the MADlib functions, use the Greenplum `gppkg` utility with the `remove` option to uninstall the MADlib package.
 When removing the package you must specify the package and version.
 This example uninstalls MADlib package version 1.18.

 ```
-$ gppkg -r madlib-1.18.0+2-gp5-rhel8-x86_64
+$ gppkg remove madlib-1.18.0+2-gp5-rhel8-x86_64
 ```

-You can run the `gppkg` utility with the options `-q --all` to list the installed extensions and their versions.
+You can run the `gppkg` utility with the `query` option to list the installed extensions and their versions.

 After you uninstall the package, restart the database.